PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14. It must be n that file.
-Displaying lines containig the word root from the file.
+15. Count that word.
+Display the number of lines that contain the word bin in the file.